Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Bayswater has 67 active public transport stops offering a mix of train and bus services.
-These stops are served by 14 routes, collectively facilitating 3,469 weekly passenger trips.
-Transport accessibility is rated as good, with residents located an average of 247 meters from the nearest stop.
+Bayswater has 67 active public transport stops, offering a mix of train and bus services.
+These stops are served by 14 different routes, together facilitating 3,469 weekly passenger trips.
+The transport accessibility is rated good, with residents generally located 247 meters from the nearest stop.

-Service frequency across all routes averages 495 trips per day, equating to approximately 51 weekly trips per individual stop.
+On average, there are 495 daily trips across all routes, equating to around 51 weekly trips per individual stop.

 Frequently Asked Questions - Transport